-- Organic fruit of your choice: berries, mashed bananas, etc.
+- Organic fruit of your choice: berries, apples, mashed bananas, etc.

 Mix wet ingredients together in one bowl and dry in another, then add dry to wet ingredients.
 Fruit goes in last.
 Cook in a skillet over medium to medium-high heat.

 You’re probably thinking, “well, what about syrup?”
 I have no objection to modest amounts of maple syrup – which contains health-promoting compounds, as long as it’s the real deal, not the fake stuff made from corn syrup.
 Warm applesauce makes a good topper too.
 Again, butter or coconut oil adds healthy fat that helps slow insulin response.

 Healthy Breakfast Ideas for Kids

 As many, if not most, parents can attest, getting kids to eat healthy breakfast foods can be a challenge.

 Kids tend to like simple carbohydrates—bread, especially.
 If you can blend that natural preference with some protein and healthy fat, you’ll be well on your way to making sure they start the day on a healthy foot.